 Composition of the jury

-• Mr Bruno ALLARD, Professor, University of Lyon I
+• Mr Bruno ALLARD, Professor, Lyon I University

 • Ms Valérie RAYMOND, Professor, University of Angers